steadybit/action-kit/docs/how-to/write-an-attack-extension.md

 ## Necessary Boilerplate

-Every extension needs boilerplate code to start an HTTP server, initialize logging and register the HTTP handlers that comply with the expected API.
-The following excerpt shows how the go-kubectl example extension is doing this.
+Every extension needs boilerplate code to start an HTTP server, initialize logging, and register HTTP handlers that comply with the expected API.
+The following excerpt shows how the go-kubectl example extension does this.

 https://github.com/steadybit/action-kit/blob/128d8c05bdadb54e8b001391ead530e22d2d17a3/examples/go-kubectl/main.go#L14-L30

 The excerpt above shows an extension leveraging our ExtensionKit, e.g., to register HTTP handlers or initialize the logging system.
 ExtensionKit makes authoring Steadybit extensions easier through utilities that help you comply with the expected behavior of extensions.

 Note the HTTP endpoints' paths.
 You can choose these paths freely.
 The Steadybit agent only needs to know about the entry point into the extension.
-In this case, that would be {{origin}}/actions.
+That would be {{origin}}/actions in this case.

 ## Action List